marpledata/marple-installation/README.md

 Deployment files are respectively in `marple-insight/` and `marple-files/` in this repository.

-Both of them can be deployed using [Kubernetes](https://kubernetes.io/).
-Marple Files can also be deployed using [Docker Compose](https://docs.docker.com/compose/).
+Both of them can be deployed using [Kubernetes](https://kubernetes.io/) and [Docker Compose](https://docs.docker.com/compose/).
 The instructions are outlined below.

 ## Deploying using Kubernetes